Day trip to Canterbury: How to spend a day in Kent’s medieval city

 One of the most fun things to do on a sunny afternoon in Canterbury is a boat trip up the River Stour.

+Alternatively, you could choose from a more traditional punt with Canterbury Punting Tours.
 The tour guides do all the work, whilst you sit back and enjoy.
 Plus, they’ll fill you in with more information about Canterbury’s medieval days.

+The river tour lasts about 45 minutes.
 Book online or look out for the sales reps on the bridge by the Weaver’s House.
-The river tour lasts about 45 minutes.

 The Westgate Tower & Gardens